Champii/dotfiles/README.md

       - `if let` like `if Err e = run!`
       - Fix nested multiline dot (indent problem)
       - Escaped char in strings
-      - Multiline arguments and spaced dot are in conflict.
-A spaced dot should close the arguments on the line its defined on
-      - Proc macros ?
-Derive ?

-    - Low priority list:
       - Auto export current item `< struct Foo`
       - Slice of array `arr[1..]`
       - Default arguments and named arguments
-      - Allow typeless struct field when default value and let the inference take over
       - Error bubbling with `?`
       - Postfix `if` and `loop`
       - Oneliner for loops (other than postfix) like array comprehension `[a for a in arr]`

+    - Low priority list:
+      - Multiline arguments and spaced dot are in conflict.
+A spaced dot should close the arguments on the line its defined on
+      - Allow typeless struct field when default value and let the inference take over
       - Fix that annoying problem with unaryexp that can be confused with function shorthand (space problem between operator and expr)
       - Async?
       - Allow parenthesis for function calls ?